iodigital-com/techhub/src/content/articles/how-to-build-accessible-main-navigation.md

 ---
-title: "How to build accessible main navigation?"
+title: 'How to build accessible main navigation?'
-date: "2023-02-07"
+date: '2023-02-07'
-summary: "This article contains a guide to building an accessible main navigation of a website in 5 steps.
-The key takeaways of this guide are HTML semantics, WAI-ARIA, CSS, and JS for accessibility."
+summary: 'This article contains a guide to building an accessible main navigation of a website in 5 steps.
+The key takeaways of this guide are HTML semantics, WAI-ARIA, CSS, and JS for accessibility.'
-authors: ["tim-dujardin"]
+authors: ['tim-dujardin']
-theme: "blue"
+theme: 'blue'
 ---

 ## Introduction